 （B) Start-up visa

-Required to set up a company and obtain an office before applying for business management resident status.
+Required to set up a company and obtain an office before applying for a business management visa.

-After obtaining a start-up visa, set up a company, and get an office.
+After obtaining a six-month visa (Tokyo start-up visa), Applicants will set up a company and get an office.

 Someone in Japan who help your business start-up